What’s hoarding toilet papers got to do a fatal flu virus outbreak? Good ol’ media.

 The aliens are puzzled, and search online the definition of ‘toilet paper’ to figure out what it is— “paper in sheets or on a roll for wiping oneself clean after urination or defecation.”

 They are puzzled, once again.

-When stories of COVID-19 first began making headlines, there were viral news coverage of people buying large quantities of toilet paper to prepare for a pandemic.
-Soon after, all major stores were out of toilet papers in record time.
+Who else remembers when stories of COVID-19 first began making headlines, and there were viral news coverage of people buying large quantities of toilet paper to prepare for a pandemic?

-People watched on the news people walking out of Walmart and Costco with piles and piles of toilet paper, and figured they needed to do the same.
-Never mind the irrelevancy of toilet papers during a pandemic, economic breakdown and/or the apocalypse.
+Here’s what happened.
+People watched on the news other people walking out of Walmart and Costco with piles and piles of toilet paper, and figured they needed to do the same.
+Never mind the irrelevancy of toilet papers during a pandemic, economic breakdown and/or potential apocalypse.

 Since when did toilet papers make the list of doomsday preparation checklist?
 Never.

 Rather, it was an illustration of the impact of media on our psyche.

 Without downplaying the social, political, and economical ramifications of COVID-19, it is important to be critical of the way information is disseminated, especially on the news and social media platforms, and what information we choose to consume.

 Per business-as-usual, the media took full advantage of COVID-19 to spread fear and create panic.